maxime-tournier/maxime-tournier.github.com/notes/projective-geometry.md

 $$\sum_i \lambda_i e_i \sim \sum_i e_i$$

-So for our reconstruction to be well-defined, we need to make sure that we pick representent that satisfy the above formula.
-Therefore, we need to store an extra vector line alongside with our basis
-vectors: the one spanned by $$\sum_i e_i$$.
+So for our reconstruction to be well-defined, we need to make sure to pick representants that satisfy the above formula.
+Therefore, we need to store an extra vector line alongside with our basis vectors: the one spanned by $$\sum_i e_i$$.

 In fact, since what we did is independent of the basis we picked for
 $$E$$, one can show that storing *any* combination of the $$e_i$$ as